logiquants/Logiquants-Website/content/privacy-policy.md

 **Who We Share Personal Data With**

-‎
-_Employees
+‎Employees
-_We may disclose user data to any member of our organization who reasonably needs access to user data to achieve the purposes set out in this Privacy Policy.
+We may disclose user data to any member of our organization who reasonably needs access to user data to achieve the purposes set out in this Privacy Policy.

-_Third Parties
+Third Parties
-_We may share user data with the following third parties:
+We may share user data with the following third parties:

 1\.
 Payment Processing company.

 We may share the following user data with third parties: